 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-The Amherst station is located a short distance from the campus of Amherst College and the former home of famed poet Emily Dickinson.
-In fact, Dickinson would still recognize the depot; built in 1853, as it is one of the oldest station structures on Amtrak’s national rail network.
+The Amtrak stop at Amherst consists of a platform with a shelter adjacent to the historic depot.
+The station is located a short distance from the campus of Amherst College and the former home of famed poet Emily Dickinson.
+In fact, Dickinson would still recognize the depot; built in 1853, it is one of the oldest station structures on Amtrak’s national rail network.
 Situated in the Connecticut River Valley, Amherst is a popular stop with many of the students who attend the area’s “Five Colleges” which include Hampshire, Amherst, Smith, Mount Holyoke, and the University of Massachusetts at Amherst.